 The newest California national park features the stunning namesake volcanic pinnacles, but it is also home to some really cool talus caves.
-Much of the park is designated wilderness, so once inside, you really feel like you are in nature!
+Much of the park is designated wilderness, so once inside, you really feel like you are in nature, far away from everything!

 Pinnacles National Park is a haven for a wide variety of wildlife and birds.
 In fact, California condors that are bred in captivity are released into the wild at Pinnacles.
 So when you visit, be sure to look for the majestic birds with their giant wingspans!

 Hiking is the primary reason why you’d want to visit Pinnacles National Park.
 There is no road that runs through the park, so you have to get out and walk to experience it up close.
 Trails run the gamut from relatively easy to strenuous, and you can string several trails together to do a bigger loop.